-Yalda believes that Children learn best when they feel valued, when people hold high expectations for them and when they are taught and supported well.
-She has worked for one of the top progressive education technology companies in the United States (Altitude Learning), using technology to best fit students' diverse needs in the classroom.
+I believe children learn best when they feel valued, when people hold high expectations for them, and when they are taught and supported well.
+I am passionate about preparing students for the future through project-based learning (PBL), and have run PBL camps in China teaching science, math, and technology to elementary school children.
+In addition, I am a certified spelling to communicate (STC) partner for non-speaking autistic individuals through Growing Kids Therapy of Virginia, and I have worked for one of the top progressive education technology companies in the United States (Altitude Learning) using technology to best fit students' diverse needs in the classroom.

-Yalda consults teachers and parents to drive meaningful change in their homes, classrooms, and schools.
-She hopes to create a learning environment that acknowledges and respects each child's culture and background.
-Thus, her approach to teaching is to design lessons that are on the premise of interdisciplinary teaching, the art of making connections between different, universally designed, subject matters.
-“By employing these practices, I inspire a life-long love of learning in my students.”
-Her paper in collaboration with Dr. Anna Gavarró of University of Autonoma de Barcelona with the title of "An investigation on the comprehension of Persian passives in typical development and autism" was published in the Catalan Journal of Linguistics in 2014.
+I help teachers and parents drive meaningful change in their homes and schools, so that children can have access to a learning environment that acknowledges and respects their culture and background.
+Thus, my approach to teaching is to design lessons on the premise of interdisciplinary teaching, the art of making connections between different, universally designed, subject matters.
+By employing these practices, I inspire a life-long love of learning in my students.
+My paper, "An investigation on the comprehension of Persian passives in typical development and autism,” co-authored by Dr. Anna Gavarró of the University of Autonoma de Barcelona, was published in the Catalan Journal of Linguistics.